ComScore

 How Much Does Brow Lamination Cost?

-If you're not into dabbling in DIY, there are plenty of products out there to give you the "brow lamination effect."
-There are brow gels (like Kosas Air Brow) and brow waxes (like Anastasia Beverly Hills Brow Freeze) that have given us some fluffier brows, too.
+And if you're still on the fence about the treatment, there are plenty of products out there to give you a similar effect.
+There are brow gels (like Kosas Air Brow) and brow waxes (like Anastasia Beverly Hills Brow Freeze) that have given us comparably fluffy results in the past.

 Is Brow Lamination Worth It?

 At first glance, I was surprised at how thick and healthy my brows looked—it was as if my high school brows had come back to life.
-Dmitrenco explained that if I didn’t like my brows brushed upwards, I could always brush them to the side so when I got home, I did just that.
-I found that I preferred them this way, as they were brushed in the natural direction of my hair.
+Dmitrenco explained that if I didn’t like my brows brushed upwards, I could always brush them to the side, so when I got home, I did just that.
+I found that I preferred them this way, as they looked most natural.

-While it took some time to get used to, I really liked the final results.
-I normally use a clear gel to groom my brows, but no longer had to because the lamination gave the same effect—without the stiff residue.
+While it initially took some getting used to, I really liked the final results.
+I normally use a clear gel to groom my brows, but no longer had to because the lamination gave the same effect—without any crunchy residue.
 My brows also felt a lot softer after the treatment.

-Overall, I was pleased with my new brow lift and I think brow lamination is a great service, especially if you have thin brows that have lost their shape.
+Overall, I think brow lamination is a great service, especially if you have thin brows that have lost their shape.
 The treatment gives the illusion of thicker, well-groomed brows, and it’s semi-permanent, so if you don’t like the results, the solution will wear off in a few weeks.

 Post-Brow Lamination Essentials